PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Public opinion on immigration appears to be in part motivated by biases against foreigners which people tend to have irrespective of the actual effects of immigration.
 This is one of the large biases that the economist Bryan Caplan identified voters as having in his book "The Myth of the Rational Voter"<ref>The Myth of the Rational Voter by Bryan Caplan</ref>.

+## On "Woke" Capitalism

+"Woke" capitalism is a phenomena whereby increasingly companies have begun to publicly adopt or signal their adherence to leftist values in their internal workings as well as their advertising and marketing.
+For people who disagree with many aspects of wokeness, such as myself (for example, see [The Modern Narrative on Racism](https://prometheandissident.github.io/race/#the-modern-narrative-on-racism)), this certainly appears like it's an annoying development.
+What is going on here?

+Many assert that "woke" capitalism is ultimately damaging to the companies that practice it.
+They will often use the catchphrase "go woke, go broke" to signify the idea that companies which go "woke" will lose money as people either don't care or oppose the developments.
+However, this notion generally appears to be wrong.
+Brands committed to diversity and representation build better consumer relationships and also experience significant financial gains, suggesting the “go woke go broke” idea is false.
+"Inclusive" advertising content has actually been found to lead to a 3.5% increase in short-term sales and a 16% boost in long-term revenue<ref>https://www.unilever.com/news/news-search/2024/new-study-shows-inclusive-advertising-is-better-for-business/</ref>.
+Corporate social performance, a business’s outcomes in terms of how they relate to its social relationships, has become increasingly important with the rise of social media and its corresponding forms of activism.
+Research suggests that corporate virtue in the form of social responsibility and to a lesser extent environmental responsibility is likely to pay off<ref>https://www.researchgate.net/publication/241180100_Corporate_Social_and_Financial_Performance_A_Meta-Analysis</ref><ref>https://www.sciencedirect.com/science/article/pii/S0148296325000414</ref>.

+This is not a product of "woke" firms being objectively more productive in some way as a result of them adopting the values they adopt.
+Rather, it is entirely a function of consumer demand.
+For example, Fatmy et al. (2021) found that LGBT-friendly corporate policies are positively associated with firm performance in the form of profitability and stock market valuations<ref>https://onlinelibrary.wiley.com/doi/10.1111/acfi.12787#:~:text=,Our%20results</ref>.
+However, this effect primarily appears to states which are more liberal.
+In states which are more conservative, this effect is weaker or non-existent.

+Not all “woke” advertising increases profits, such as in the Bud Light situation which led to boycotts against the brand.
+This led to significantly lower sales and purchasing of Bud Light beer.
+Several factors can explain why the Bud Light situation was worse, including<ref>https://hbr.org/2024/03/lessons-from-the-bud-light-boycott-one-year-later</ref>:

+- The brand’s consumer base was less in line with the brand’s stance on social and political issues due to them skewing slightly right.
+Because of this, the left stance alienated a big chunk of right-wing consumers of Bug Light.
+In general, brands that appeal to people closer to the center are at higher risk when they engage in any political advertising as they’ll always alienate some large chunk of their consumer base.
+- Bud Light was highly substitutable, meaning boycotts were not as personally costly to consumers.
+- Consumption of Bud Light is often done in social events, meaning that drinking or not drinking it following the woke advertising is seen as a political signal.
+Thus, people will be more weary of drinking it.

+While Bud Light’s sales dip was particularly bad, boycotts in general due to social media trends are often short lived as research shows<ref>https://www.npr.org/2023/04/27/1172299478/bud-light-sales-fall-trans-influencer-boycott</ref>.

+However, what much of this research shows is that "woke" capitalism is entirely a function of the rise of "wokeness".
+Thus, if the causes of "wokeness" are addressed (see [On the Origins of Woke](https://prometheandissident.github.io/academia/#on-the-origins-of-woke)), firms will fall suit and ultimately abandon these types of practices.

 ## On the Future of Capitalism

 The policy ideas and debates that I've been discussing here are only relevant in a particular temporal context.
 Much of this wouldn't make sense in the context of hunter-gatherer societies where there is no division of labor and as such no real use for markets, nevermind any ability for the society to create policy frameworks.
 How much of this would be relevant in the future?
 This is necessarily an uncertain question.
 No one truly knows what the future holds.